-The Southwest Houston area is a gorgeous one boasting some of the most beautiful, historic homes in the state of Georgia.
-But like most old homes in regions with warm climate, the threat of mold is a real concern.
+The Southwest Houston area is a gorgeous one boasting some of the most beautiful, historic homes in the state of Texas.
+But like most old homes in regions with warm climates, the threat of mold is a real concern.
 If you think you might have a mold problem in your home you should call a local certified mold removal expert that offers a free inspection.
 Furthermore, homeowners should be informed regarding the signs of a mold problem, and the dangers mold poses.

 If I Can’t See Mold Does that mean my Home is Safe?

 Not all mold problems can be seen by the naked eye.
 Mold spores thrive in moist, warm areas that get little sunlight, and the old homes of Southwest Houston with common pipe leak problems and humid weather create a perfect Eden for mold to spread.
-But in the beginning the spores are microscopic.
+But in the beginning, the spores are microscopic.
 As they populate they expand and take on the semblance of black spots.
 These spots can form in any room of the home but are most commonly discovered in bathrooms between tiles, or in the kitchen—two rooms where moisture levels are always higher.

 If My Pipes are Leaking Does that mean I have Mold?

 Leaking pipes certainly cause mold growth, but there is no way to be sure of a mold problem until you have a professional come out and test your home and the air inside your home for mold spores.
 If your pipes are leaking you will want to call a plumbing service that is certified and licensed to address water damage restoration and water cleanup services, as a leaking pipe will not only cause mold but also wood rot and it has the potential to flood your home.
 Large amounts of moisture are almost always common in areas where there is a pipe leak, so by having a water damage team correct the pipes, you will be lowering your risk of having a mold problem.